- Henry VIII

 The Long Reign: Queen Victoria

-19th century Britain once again found itself with a young, female queen who was treading a similar path to that of Elizabeth I. In another male dominated era, Victoria struggled to gain respect from her male counterparts.
-When it came to marriage, she, like Elizabeth, had reservations about how the alliance would effect her influence over her own job.
+19th century Britain once again found itself with a young, female queen who was treading a similar path to that of Elizabeth I. In another male-dominated era, Victoria struggled to gain respect from her male counterparts.
+When it came to marriage, she, like Elizabeth, had reservations about how the alliance would affect her influence over her own job.
 She also worried that having children would adversely affect her abilities.
 Despite her worries, she became one of Britain’s most revered monarchs.

 Upon a return trip to London, American artist, Thomas Sully received a request from the Society of the Sons of St. George to paint a full-length portrait of Queen Victoria.
 For Sully, it turned into quite a whirlwind of sittings with the Queen, dinner parties with lords and ladies, and frequent visits to the theater.
 During that time Sully created meticulous studies that he would later use to craft one of the most acclaimed images of Victoria.